-The KVM/net supports cascading, which allows administrators to connect secondary KVM units to a primary KVM/net.
+The KVM/net Plus supports cascading, which allows administrators to connect secondary KVM units to a primary KVM/net Plus.
 Cascading allows administrators to increase the number of managed devices to up to 1024 servers with a centralized configuration and access interface.

-The following diagram depicts a basic cascaded configuration of a primary KVM/net with 32 ports and one KVM and one KVM Expander cascaded from it.
+The following diagram depicts a basic cascaded configuration of a primary KVM/net Plus with 32 ports and one KVM and one KVM Expander cascaded from it.

-Figure 1-9: Cascaded KVM Devices from an KVM/net
+Figure 1-14:Cascaded KVM Devices from an KVM/net Plus

-As depicted in the previous figure, the KVM/net support one level of cascading: The primary KVM/net controls the secondary level of KVM units connected to it.
-A secondary KVM unit can be a KVM or a KVM Expander.
+As depicted in the previous figure, the KVM/net Plus supports one level of cascading: The primary KVM/net Plus controls the secondary level of KVM units connected to it.
+A secondary KVM unit can be a KVM, a KVM Expander, a KVM/net, or a KVM/net Plus.

-Administrators can connect up to 32 KVM units to the master KVM/net.
-Each cascaded KVM device has two management ports that can be connected to the primary KVM/net.
-You can connect any one of the master KVM/net's KVM ports to either the User 1 or User 2 management ports on the cascaded KVM or to the User A or User B management ports on the KVM Expander.
+Administrators can connect up to 32 KVM units to the master KVM/net Plus.
+Each cascaded KVM device has two management ports that can be connected to the primary KVM/net Plus.
+You can connect any one of the master KVM/ net Plus' KVM ports to either the User 1 or User 2 management ports on the cascaded KVM or to the User A or User B management ports on the KVM Expander.
 The following table indicates which ports on each cascaded device can be used for cascading and which cables need to be used in order to connect them.